-Kevin D. Grim, is a grain farmer and owner-operator of Shady Dell Farms, LLC, where he grows corn, soybean and wheat on 1,560 acres.
+Kevin D. Grim, is a grain farmer and owner-operator of Shady Dell Farms, LLC, where he grows corn, soybeans and wheat on 1,560 acres.
 He also custom plants and harvests for other farmers in his community.

 Steven H. Gross, Jr., owns and operates D&S Gross Cold Springs Farms, LLC, a dairy-beef and crop operation, in partnership with his brother, Dan.
-They feed 1,500 head of cattle and farm 2,800 acres of corn, soybeans, wheat, sunflowers and cover crop turnips.
+They feed 1,500 head of cattle and farm 2,200 acres of corn, soybeans, wheat, sunflowers and cover crop turnips.
 Mr. Gross also has a feed store with a Purina dealership for direct customer sales.
-Mr. Gross has served on many local, county, state and national agricultural committees over the last 25 years, including serving his community as an East Manchester Township supervisor for the past 19 years and chairman for the last 12 years.
-He has served as the chairman of the personnel committee for the Northeastern Regional Police Board of Directors for 22 years.
+Mr. Gross has served on many local, county, state and national agricultural committees over the last 25 years, including serving his community as an East Manchester Township supervisor for the past 24 years and chairman for the last 14 years.
 His past service includes the PA Farm Bureau York County Board, PA Farm Bureau Young Farmer and Rancher State Committee, AFBF National Young Farmer and Rancher Committee, the AgChoice Nominating Committee, York County Farmland Preservation Board and York County Farm and Natural Lands Trust Board.
+He also helped to facilitate the merger of two regional police departments, the first in state history.

 William K. Jackson, is a partner in Jackson Farms, a dairy that milks 150 cows and grows corn, soybeans and alfalfa on 900 acres.
 He is also president of Jackson Farms 2, LLC, which operates an on-farm dairy product processing plant and convenience store.
 He is president of Jackson Farms 3, LLC and managing partner of Jackson Farms, LP, which manage natural gas holdings.
-He is president of the Fayette County Fair Board and a board member of the Fay-Penn Economic Development Council and the Penn State Fayette, the Eberly Campus Advisory Board.
+He is president of the Fayette County Fair Board and a board member the Penn State Fayette, the Eberly Campus Advisory Board.
 Mr. Jackson also serves on the AgFirst Farm Credit Bank Board of Directors and the National Farm Credit Council Board.